Battle of Antietam: Hooker and Hood attack

-The reinforcements that Duryée had expected—brigades under Brigadier General George L. Hartsuff and Colonel William A. Christian—had difficulties reaching the scene.
+The reinforcements that Duryée had expected—brigades under Brigadier General George L. Hartsuff and Colonel William H. Christian—had difficulties reaching the scene.
 Hartsuff was wounded by a shell, and Christian dismounted and fled to the rear in terror.
 When the men were rallied and advanced into the Cornfield, they met the same artillery and infantry fire as their predecessors.
 As the superior Union numbers began to tell, the Louisiana "Tiger" Brigade under Harry Hays entered the fray and forced the Union men back to the East Woods.
 The casualties received by the 12th Massachusetts Infantry, 67%, were the highest of any unit that day.
 The Tigers were beaten back eventually when the Federals deployed an artillery battery in the Cornfield.
 Point-blank fire slaughtered the Tigers, who lost 323 of their 500 men.

 While the Cornfield remained a bloody stalemate, Federal advances a few hundred yards to the west were more successful.
 Brigadier General John Gibbon's 4th Brigade of Doubleday's division (recently named the Iron Brigade) began advancing down and astride the turnpike, into the cornfield, and in the West Woods, pushing aside Jackson's men.
 They were halted by a charge of 1,150 men from Starke's brigade, leveling heavy fire from 30 yd away.
 The Confederate brigade withdrew after being exposed to fierce return fire from the Iron Brigade, and Starke was mortally wounded.
 The Union advance on the Dunker Church resumed and cut a large gap in Jackson's defensive line, which teetered near collapse.
 Although the cost was steep, Hooker's corps was making steady progress.